Slayter Hall, Shepardson College Room

-The Global Studies Seminar welcomes Zairian Juraqulova, assistant professor of economics at Denison, presenting “Male Dominance and Domestic Violence in Post-Soviet Tajikistan and Kyrgyzstan.”
+The Global Studies Seminar welcomes Zarrina Juraqulova, assistant professor of economics at Denison, presenting “Male Dominance and Domestic Violence in Post-Soviet Tajikistan and Kyrgyzstan.”

 The consequences of violence against women are extensive and range from the direct physical and mental harm for women and their children to economic losses.
 In this study, Juraqulova examines domestic violence in post-soviet Tajikistan and Kyrgyzstan.